uggla/rust-gopher-friend-cli/articles/article_02.md

     }
 }
 ```
-And now the program can compile without errors or warnings.
+And now, the program can compile without errors or warnings.
 So we have defined our error if our gopher is not available.
 But the get_gother() function can still fail and panic.
 As an example, if the file cannot be created.
 In fact, we need to remove all the expect() methods that could make our code panic in the get_gopher() function.
 This can be done using the question mark operator.
 Let's refactor our code and remove the first expect() of the function.